 How can an entire country be taken offline?

-Sources: Marty Lindner, principal engineer with the CERT Program of the Software Engineering Institute at Carnegie Mellon University; James Cowie, chief technical officer of Renesys; CloudFlare.
-Bonnie Berkowitz and Bill Webster/The Washington Post.
+SOURCES: Marty Lindner, principal engineer with the CERT Program of the Software Engineering Institute at Carnegie Mellon University; James Cowie, Chief Technical Officer of Renesys; CloudFlare.
+GRAPHIC: Bonnie Berkowitz, Bill Webster - The Washington Post.
+Published Dec.
+4, 2012.